 The teaching major in psychology prepares you to teach psychology in high school and qualifies you for teacher licensing in Indiana.
-You will major in secondary education (36 to 66 hours) and social studies (psychology's requirements fall under the teaching major in social studies, see the Social Studies Teachers' Handbook for teaching major requirements.
+You will major in secondary education (36 to 66 hours) and social studies (psychology's requirements fall under the teaching major in social studies.

 To focus on psychology, you may choose either a primary area (18 hours) or a supporting area (12 hours) in psychology.
 You must take at least one of the following courses: PSYS 416, PSYS 432, or PSYS 468, and satisfactorily complete a Psychological Science Teacher Education Portfolio.

 Introduction to various branches of psychology and the contributions of each to understanding the behavior of people as they interact with their environment.

 Students work with a PSYS 100 instructor to develop curriculum plans, tools for the assessment of learning, and evaluation plans for an introductory pyschology course.
 Prerequisite: 3 courses in the psychology area of the social studies teaching major; permission of the department chairperson.
 Open only to social studies teaching majors in the psychology area.

 PSYS 494 - Teaching of Psychology 2